 Mind how much data you send

 - Configure your server to compress resources.
-Compression drastically reduces the amount of data you send to users, especially where text assets are concerned.
-GZIP is a venerable format in this space, but Brotli compression can go further.
+Compression drastically reduces the amount of data you send to users, especially text assets.
+GZIP is a popular option, but Brotli compression can go further.
 Understand, however, that compression is not a catch-all for performance woes: Some file formats which are implicitly compressed (e.g., JPEG, PNG, GIF, WOFF, et cetera) don't respond to compression because they're already compressed.

 - Optimize images to ensure your site sends as little image data as possible.
 Since images make up a large portion of the average per-page payload on the web, image optimization represents a uniquely large opportunity to boost performance.

 - If you have time, consider serving alternative image formats.
-WebP enjoys reasonably broad browser support, and can undercut established formats in file size while retaining similar visual quality.
+WebP enjoys reasonably broad browser support, and uses less data than JPEG and PNG while keeping visual quality high.
 JPEG XR is another alternative format supported in IE and Edge offering similar savings.

 - Deliver images

 The huge diversity of devices and their screens presents a tremendous